-Encapsulation/Inheritance
+Encapsulation/Inheritance Modifications

 - Access Modifier Change

 - Change a modifier to (public/protected/private)

-- public void DoThis(int x) -> private void DoThis(int x)

-- Hiding Variable Modifications
+- Hiding Variable Deletion

 - Hiding variable a variable in a subclass that has the same name and type as a variable in the parent.

-- Class Parent { .. int X; ..}

-Class Child implements Parent {.. int X; ..}
+- Delete a hiding variable.

+- Causes references to that variable to access the version in the parent instead.

+- Hiding Variable Insertion

+- Insert a hiding variable into a subclass.

+- Now, two variables of the same name exist.